-I was cooking a New Year dinner for a few friends and I wanted to come up with something special for entree – something fresh and light to counteract the dripping heat and humidity that we get at this time of year, and zing the tastebuds after the Christmas blowout.
+I WAS COOKING A NEW YEAR DINNER FOR A FEW FRIENDS and I wanted to come up with something special for entree – something fresh and light to counteract the dripping heat and humidity that we get at this time of year, and zing the taste buds back after the Christmas blowout.
 (I’m writing this with the fan on full-blast with it as close as I dare without getting sucked into the up-draught).

 A WORD ABOUT BETEL LEAVES